ppgertos/obroncy_galaktyki/README.md

 ## Obrońcy Galaktyki - Galaxy Defenders

 This is a simple game inspired on Space Invanders.\
-It's coded by me in curses.
-I've focused purely on simplicity, and after all added some colrs into game.\
+It's coded by me in curses and it uses f strings introduced in python 3.6.\ I've focused purely on simplicity, and after all added some colrs into game.\
 Thanks for courtesy of windows-curses module, it runs smoothly on windows cmd line and PowerShell.\
 Unfortunatelly not tested on Linux native systems.\
 On WSL it runs rather poorly.